It is no secret that single-use item reduction is an important issue in our region. In 2021, 1.1 billion single-use items

 were disposed in the Metro Vancouver region.
-That is equivalent to 440 items per person per year!
-Of that, a third were utensils, a quarter bags, and a quarter cups.
-Approximately 57% of the items are plastic, 22% are plastic-lined paper, and the remaining are paper or wood.
+That is equivalent to 390 items per person per year!
+Of these, a third were bags, a quarter cups, and 20% were utensils.

 Board Strategic Plan 2019-2022 calls for actions that will reduce the amount of litter and waste that members manage.
 This includes working with members, the provincial government, and the federal government on strategies to reduce single-use items and other consumer products.